Home » Side Dish » Easy Homemade Kettle Corn Recipe-Sweet & Salty Popcorn

 Instructions

-• Remove the lid and add the remaining popcorn kernels, sugar and salt.
+• Remove the lid and add the remaining 1 cup yellow popcorn kernels , 2 tablespoons sugar, and 1/4 teaspoon salt.
 Stir to coat and then quickly flatten kernels on the bottom of the pot, just so they cover the bottom.

-• Cover the pot with a vent and shake gently.
+• Cover the pot with a lid and shake gently.
 You will hear the kernels begin to pop.

 • Continue shaking over the heat for another 2-3 minutes or until the popping begins to slow down.